Patience Dabany: As First Lady

 In 1958, she met Albert-Bernard Bongo, a young Gabonese student.
-At just 15 years of age, she married Albert on 31 October 1959.
+At just 18 years of age, she married Albert on 31 October 1959.
 They had two children: a son Alain Bernard Bongo (9 February 1959) and a daughter, the late Albertine Amissa Bongo (1964–1993).

 Marie Josephine Kama, later known as Josephine Bongo, was the First Lady of Gabon.
 She and her then-husband founded the Gabonese Democratic Party.
 She became involved in many social projects, including the promotion of women's rights, charities for children, etc. Working with culture she created the musical group dedicated to the Gabonese Democratic Party, Kounabeli (Superstars), where she performed as lead singer.

 Musical career

 In 1986 Joséphine and Albert Bongo divorced.
-Marie embarked on a career as a professional artist, under her new name, Patience Dabany.
+Marie embarked on a career as a professional artist, under her new name, Patience Dabany, following in the footsteps of her son (and eventual President of Gabon) Alain, who released a funk record named A Brand New Man in 1977.
 Her first album was Levekisha.
 Other albums followed such as Cheri Ton Disque Est Rayé and Associé.
-Her acclaimed self titled album,Patience Dabany, in 1994 was produced and mixed by Grammy winning engineer Reggie Dozier and background vocals were sung by Los Angeles based vocal trio, HARMONY, consisting of Cydney Davis, Wendy Smith and Theresa Walker who also toured with Patience during her concerts in Gabon and in California.
+Her acclaimed self titled album, Patience Dabany, in 1994 was produced and mixed by Grammy winning engineer Reggie Dozier and background vocals were sung by Los Angeles based vocal trio, HARMONY, consisting of Cydney Davis, Wendy Smith and Theresa Walker who also toured with Patience during her concerts in Gabon and in California.
 In 1997, she released the album Nouvelle Attitude.
 The same year Dabany returned to her motherland and reestablished herself in Libreville.
 In 2001 she released Article 106.
 Her 2004 world music album Obomiyia allowed her to tour with James Brown in Europe.
 She recorded an album with Kounabeli in 2005; the song La Connaissance from this album was one of the anthems of her former husband (now using the name Omar Bongo Ondimba) used during the presidential campaign of 2005.

 Patience Dabany collaborated with many artists such as El DeBarge, Tabu Ley Rochereau, and Tshala Muana.
 She is also the president of the Association of Gabonese Merchants and works in the field of charity.

-Having performed at Paris Olympia in 2001.
-In June 2011, she participated in the "Great African Night" at the Stade de France, alongside many stars of the continent.
-She also sang at the final of the 2012 African Nations Cup in Libreville (Gabon).
-On 2 November 2012, she is in Paris again for a concert at the Zenith.
-Patience Dabany is one of the most prolific musical ambassadors of Africa.
+Dabany performed at Paris Olympia in 2001, and in the "Great African Night" at the Stade de France in June 2011.
+She also sang at the final of the 2012 African Nations Cup in Libreville.
+On 2 November 2012, she hosted a concert at the Zenith in Paris.
+Dabany is one of the most prolific musical ambassadors of Africa.

+In December 2023, the attorney general of Libreville announced legal proceedings against Dabany for "insulting remarks", after she criticized her nephew and interim president of Gabon Brice Oligui Nguema.